saritart1/Experimetrics-BITSS-Workshop/README.md

 python -m stata_kernel.install
 ```

 After this you should be done!
 To check if the installation worked, go to Anaconda Navigator and open a Jupyter Notebook.
-In the top right corner, there will be a button for ==New== and in the dropdown menu, you should see Stata as an option.
+In the top right corner, there will be a button for ```New``` and in the dropdown menu, you should see Stata as an option.

 If you have any concerns or problems, please email us.